 sewed that into a lining with a zipper.
 Carried the purse a few days.
 Cou

 the zipper, and re-inserted the lining without a protective top.
-I just hav
+I just have to be

 Fabrics, where notions are 50% off in honor of Dr. Martin Luther King, and I'll buy